serverlessworkflow/specification/specification.md

 ```

 Merging string types should be done by overwriting the data from events data/action results into the merging element of the state data.

+Merging number types should be done by overwriting the data from events data/action results into the merging element of the state data.

 ### Workflow Functions